cdapio/coopr/coopr-docs/docs/source/guide/superadmin/plugins.rst

 Plugin resources specify files or archives that can be used by plugins to perform tasks.
 For example, the Chef Automator plugin uses cookbooks, data bags, and roles, while the Shell Automator plugin uses scripts and archives.
 Administrators can then upload and manage resources as needed.
 For example, an administrator may want to add support for a new service without having to update the plugin.
 To do so, the administrator can make a cookbook that manages the service, upload it, then sync it so it becomes available for plugins to use.

-For example, consider the JSON definition file for the Rackspace provider plugin:
+For example, consider the JSON definition file for a Rackspace provider plugin:
 ::

     {